vespakoen/docs/models.md

 <a name="libraries"></a>
 ## Libraries

 Libraries are classes that perform tasks that aren't specific to your application.
 For instance, consider a PDF generation library that converts HTML.
 That task, although complicated, is not specific to your application, so it is considered a "library".

+Creating a library is as easy as creating a file in the libraries folder with the functions you want.
+In the following example, we will create a simple library with a function to echo the text that is passed.
+We create a *printer.php* file in the libraries folder with the following code.

+	<?php

+	class Printer {

+		public static function write($text) {
+			echo $text;
+		}
+	}

+Once the library is loaded, you can call the write function from anywhere within your application with *Printer::write('text here');*.

 Laravel makes it a breeze to drop in a library and start using it within your application.
 To learn how, check out the documentation on [auto loading](/docs/loading).

 <a name="best-practices"></a>
 ## Best Practices